mmpetarpeshev/parcelLab-SRE/README.md

 ## Github Actions pipeline.

 To repository has a pipeline for automated deployment of the helm chart to Minikube on every push in the main branch.

+The pipeline requires two GitHub secrets to be set for the repository.
+It can be done on a repository or organization level.

+- DOCKERHUB_USER (your docker registry user)
+- DOCKERHUB_PASS (your docker registry password)

 https://github.com/mmpetarpeshev/parcelLab-SRE/actions